Griffith-Stites/poe-final/README.md

 ## Adding Library
 1. Compile Leg library into Zip: "zip -r Leg.zip ./Leg/"
 2. Import into arduino: Sketch -> Include Library -> Add Zip Library

+Alternatively, one can manually move the library cpp and h file into the arduino library folder (root-> arduino -> libraries)